 According to the American Association of Neurological Surgeons (AANS), about 17,000 people sustain spinal cord injuries (SCIs) each year in the United States.
 Most injuries cut communication between the brain and the body below the injury site due to vertebral column trauma.
 People can sustain these injuries in vehicle accidents, falls, and construction accidents.

 If you or a loved one suffered a spinal cord injury in an accident, you might qualify to file for compensation in the New York civil court system.
-Our legal team at Morelli Law Firm can determine liability for your accident and damages, then assign a New York spinal cord injury lawyer to represent your case.
+Our legal team at Morelli Law Firm can determine liability for your accident and damages, then assign a New York personal injury lawyer to represent your case.
 We offer a free case review to start.